This page provides an overview for the get_troopdata()

 all branches or the disaggregated figures for each branch.
 This argument

-can take on three values: TRUE
+can take on three values: TRUE, FALSE, or a

 vector of branch names.